 After smoke and flames from the Ferguson Fire forced Yosemite National Park to shut down for several weeks last summer, fans of the park have plenty to be happy about this spring.
-Between the reintroduction of a native frog species, an especially strong waterfall season, and new lodging options, there are plenty of reasons to book a trip to Yosemite right now.
+Between the reintroduction of a native frog species, an especially strong waterfall season, and new lodging options, there are plenty of reasons to book a trip to one of California’s best national parks right now.

 Red-legged frogs return to Yosemite Valley